pcbouman-eur/es_simulations/README.md

 }
 ```
 The names of the parameters must correspond to what is provided as `dest` argument in `parser.add_argument`
 in `parser.py`.
+Other parameters (keys) will be ignored, so you can use a key like `"_comment_"` to add some description of the configuration file.
 Then the main script must be executed providing a path to the configuration file:
 ```bash
 $ python3 main.py --config_file <path_to_the_file>/config.json
 ```